louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 Administrator's Guide
 ===========================================

-**routetility** is the name for a database to handle running routes which are stored on steeplechasers.org. **routetility** imports gpx files created by other tools (e.g., MapMyRun), and renders a user interface with a map and table for all the routes, individual route with map and elevation, directions to the starting point, and turn by turn directions.
+**routetility** is the name for a database hosted by the Frederick Steeplechasers Running Club to manage routes for running, biking, hiking, etc. **routetility** imports gpx files created by other tools (e.g., MapMyRun), and renders a user interface with a map and table for all the routes within an :term:`interest`, individual route with map and elevation, directions to the starting point, and turn by turn directions.

-This guide instructions a **routetility**  administrator how to create and update routes in this database.
+This guide instructs a **routetility**  administrator on how to create and update routes in this database.

-To become a routetility  administrator, you must have be configured into the tool.
-If you get error messages, or can’t log in, please contact technology@steeplechasers.org for access.
+To become a **routetility**  administrator, you must have be configured into the system.
+If you get error messages or otherwise are having trouble logging in, please contact technology@steeplechasers.org for access.

 Adminstrator's Manual